Artist, Founder, "Projekt Postcard"

 Founding Director, "Space for Art"

-For the past twenty years, Maria has worked as an artist, and executive within the Telecom Industry.
+Maria is an artist, and for the past twenty years has also worked as an executive within the Telecom Industry.

-As a founding director of the Space for Art Foundation, Maria has taken an active role in the development of the "Exploration Art Spacesuit", and has helped expand the foundation's outreach by introduction to hospitals and schools in the US, Latin America, and Europe.
+As a founding director of the Space for Art Foundation, Maria has taken an active role in the development of all projects and the organization, and has helped expand the foundation's outreach by introduction to hospitals and schools in the US, Latin America, and Europe.

 During the implementation of these projects, she created and taught space-inspired art therapy workshops in hospitals, schools, refugee organizations locally and abroad.

-For the "Earthrise" project, Maria created a 30' long art installation with 250 earthrise drawings from children around the world.
-An installation created for one night to showcase the kid's artwork at the Apollo 8 50th anniversary celebration at the Kennedy Space Center, FL.
+For the "Earthrise" project, Maria created a 30' long art installation with 250 earthrise drawings from children around the world - which was an installation created for one night to showcase the kid's artwork at the Apollo 8 50th anniversary celebration at the Kennedy Space Center, FL.